 3b.
 Forecasting electricity prices using historic exogenous variables

 In the example above, we just loaded the future exogenous variables.
 Often, these are not available because these variables are unknown.
-We can als make forecasts using only historic exogenous variables.
-This can be done simply by omitting the X_df parameter.
-In that case, the exogenous variables that are present in df will be considered as historic exogenous variables.
+We can also make forecasts using only historic exogenous variables.
+This can be done by adding the hist_exog_list argument with the list of columns of df to be considered as historical.
+In that case, we can pass all extra columns available in df as historic exogenous variables using hist_exog_list=['Exogenous1', 'Exogenous2', 'day_0', 'day_1', 'day_2', 'day_3', 'day_4', 'day_5', 'day_6'].

 Important